Qafeen/Manager/README.md

 ```

 ## Notes:
-1. In the upcoming development, the package will also find files which need to be published to resource or assets directory.
-2. Custom commands which need to be run after migration which will be handled by `manager.yml` file in root directory of the downloaded package.
-3. Manager store your service providers and facades in different file `config/manager.php` and will take care to load it.
+Manager store your service providers and facades in different file `config/manager.php` and will take care to load it.
-4. Stay tune...

 <a name="Contribution"></a>
 ## Contribution